 When a tropical cyclone threatens land within the next 2-3 days, these graphics are published on the National Hurricane Center website as a part of the forecast package.
-The graphic may include a Days 1-3 combined outlook with each day then broken down on a side panel.
+The graphic may include a Day 1-3 combined outlook with each day then broken down on a side panel.

-The ERO is a situational awareness and planning tool that "gets your head in the game."
-It is NOT an explicit forecast of flash flooding at a specific location and does NOT account for longer-term flooding on mainstem rivers.
+A situational awareness and planning tool that "gets your head in the game".
+Is NOT an explicit forecast of flash flooding at a specific location and does NOT account for longer-term flooding on mainstem rivers.

-The ERO accounts for uncertainty in placement, timing of intense rainfall, and summarizes the larger-scale risk factors.
+Accounts for uncertainty in placement, timing of intense rainfall and summarizes the larger scale risk factors

-Visual 77: Excessive Rainfall Outlook (ERO) 2
+Visual 75: Excessive Rainfall Outlook (ERO) 2